 - Six months for short-term scholars

-- Current appointment letter, proof of sufficient funding, and health insurance for the duration of your stay will be necessary to extend your stay
+- Submit a "Program Extension" request in the ISSS Portal with the updated appointment letter, proof of sufficient funding, and health insurance for the duration of your stay will be necessary to extend your stay

-- Notify the International Center if you have completed your program or are withdrawing from your program early so that the International Center can comply with notification and reporting requirements
+- Submit a "Departure Form" request in the ISSS Portal if you have completed your program or are withdrawing from your program early so that OGS can comply with notification and reporting requirements

 - Twenty-four (24) month bar: Research scholars and professors are prohibited from returning to the U.S. for 24 months in either of these categories once they have completed their program as listed on the DS-2019 or sooner.
-Prior to departure, please meet with the International Center to discuss your plans and how this may impact you
+Prior to departure, please meet with OGS adviser to discuss your plans and how this may impact you

 212(e) Two-Year Home Residency Requirement